The best sales to shop this weekend: Sony, Puma, Roomba and more | CNN Underscored

 This weekend, you’ll find a deal on our favorite luxury TV, discounted Bose headphones and savings on the cult-favorite Weleda Skin Food lotion.
 All that and more below.

-Sony A8H 55-inch Bravia OLED 4K Ultra HD Smart TV ($1,297.99, originally $1,899.99; amazon.com)
+Sony A8H 55-Inch Bravia OLED 4K Ultra HD Smart TV ($1,297.99, originally $1,899.99; amazon.com)

 Our pick for best luxury TV is at its lowest price ever on Amazon today.
 About $600 off, the Sony A8H 55-inch TV delivers vibrant colors and a superbly detailed picture, thanks to its OLED capabilities and 4K resolution.
 Read more about why it’s our favorite here, and check out our full review here.